ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 The app. accepts posted JSON data from an updater image, defined in the [updater-image] directory.

+## Dashboard Reporter

+The `dashboard-reporter` directory maintains a script which will generate a report, formatted for use as a slack message, containing the information on the dashboard page of the web application.

+The code in the reporter script is built from classes defined in the main project, purely so that we can keep the Dockerfile simple and just add a single ruby script to the default ruby alpine image without having to install gems etc.

 ## Updating the JSON data

 ### Helm releases